comagic/pg_test/README.rst

 - loads files with test scenarios and validate them
 - create DB from repository with DB files
 - run tests against created DB

+Also please read `Known issues`_ section before the start.

 How to start
 ------------